 How to Cook Pork Spare Ribs:

 In the raw state pork spare ribs can be stored for three months if left unrefrigerated at temperatures below 40 degrees Fahrenheit.
 Spare Ribs can be cooked in a variety of ways from grilling and smoking to baking.

 The easiest way is to bake it in the oven at 350 degrees F for one hour covered with aluminum foil.
 Then remove the foil and continue baking it for another 30 minutes or until tender and brown in color.
 The only seasoning that is needed for this method is a little salt and pepper.
 Make sure to use lean meat when cooking spare ribs so that they don’t get overly greasy when cooking them.

 2. Pork Baby Back Ribs

-Pork baby back ribs (also called baby ribs) come from high on the back of the meat where it meets backbones.
-It’s the ribs found in boned pork belly rib skews but shaved to create boneless pork loin.
-The reason is that ribs contain very much cartilage and connective tissue that needs time and a little heat to get tender and juicy.
+Pork baby back ribs (also called baby ribs) come from high on the back of the meat where it meets the backbones.
+It’s the baby back ribs found in boned pork belly rib skews but shaved to create boneless pork loin.
+The reason is that pork ribs contain very much cartilage and connective tissue that needs time and a little heat to get tender and juicy.